techidaily/site-games-able/source/_posts/bypassing-surveillance-on-steam.md

  The**Offline** option will log you out of the Steam chat, so you’ll not receive any messages from your friends.
 On the other hand, if you still want to communicate with your friends, it’s better to select**Invisible** .
 Also, you will not receive any invitations on Steam while you’ve set your status as**Offline** or**Invisible** .

- Besides hiding your Steam gameplay activity, you can[customize the in-game activity status on Steam](https://www.makeuseof.com/how-to-customize-in-game-activity-status-steam/) to confuse your friends.
+ Besides hiding your Steam gameplay activity, you can [customize the in-game activity status on Steam](https://www.makeuseof.com/how-to-customize-in-game-activity-status-steam/) to confuse your friends.

 ## 4\.
 Hide Steam Gameplay Activity for Specific Friends